oilboi/Crafter-Minetest/README.md

 - Added lava
 - Added ithor weather
 - Added nether portal node and fire
-- Added in flint and steel, flint, and gravel
+- Added in flint and steel, flint, and gravel and enabled dirt and gravel spawning
 ---